 Is There Something Better Than AA?

 We have a full-service outpatient facility where we provide care on our patients’ schedules.
 Many of our clients work or attend school, so we tailor our programs to the individual’s schedule and needs.
-We offer holistic treatment, alongside group counseling, individual counseling, drumming therapy, yoga, and many other alternative therapies.
+We offer holistic treatment, alongside group counseling, individual counseling, yoga, and many other alternative therapies.

 The 12-step program is incredibly effective for many of our patients, but it’s never the whole picture.
 Long-term sobriety requires more resources than what a 12-step program can provide alone.
 Our aim is to provide our patients with effective tools to combat addiction in the long term.
 By teaching skills and alternative methods for maintaining sobriety, we are able to help you find lasting recovery.